HitenChand-jpg/Retail-Sales-SQL-Analysis/README.md

 This project analyzes a retail sales dataset using Microsoft SQL Server.
 It demonstrates SQL skills ranging from basic filtering and aggregation to advanced analytical queries using Joins, Correlated Subqueries, Common Table Expressions (CTEs), and Window Functions.

+The project consists of **25+ SQL business questions** designed to simulate real-world retail analytics scenarios, covering concepts from basic SQL queries to advanced analytical techniques.

-The objective of this project is to answer real-world business questions and extract meaningful insights from retail sales data.
+The objective is to answer business questions, analyze customer purchasing behavior, and extract meaningful insights from retail sales data.

 ---

-## 📂 Dataset
+# 📂 Dataset

 The project uses a retail sales dataset containing transaction-level information.